How to Design Your Trophy Room

 The size of the room you are working with can give off different impressions.
 For example, smaller rooms are intimate, and a bigger room appears impressive.
 A couple things to consider are your style, personality, and collection size.
 You want to avoid filling the room so much it becomes cluttered; space is a wonderful detail.
 It is recommended to have a wall height of 12ft to 14ft to achieve the best viewing of your taxidermy characteristics.

 To have optimal hanging strength, studded walls need to have ¾-inch plywood installed with fire-rated sheetrock.
 This eliminates having to find studs to hang mounts, providing a full canvas.
 The fire-rated sheetrock helps give the room a little more protection while being durable and easier to repair compared to traditional sheetrock.

 Neutral colored walls often have a better contrast against most taxidermy.
 If you plan to use animal hide rugs, having a neutral-colored floor also helps increase aesthetics.
 Bold colors and too much wood takes from the animal's natural beauty.

 When designing trophy rooms with larger pieces like bear mounts, moose heads, or another large taxidermy, you will need double door access.
 If you are placing furniture in the center of the room, consider having outlets installed on the floor for easy access without extension cords cluttering the room.
-Also, consider the plumbing and drain locations if you may want a wet bar.
+Also, consider the plumbing and drain locations if you plan to install a wet bar.

-Remember, direct sunlight will damage your mounts over time because of UV lights.
+Remember, direct sunlight will damage your mounts over time due to UV light exposure.
 If you do want a skylight or window for natural light, it should be treated using 3M window film that will block the UV light.